Frequently Asked Questions

 Participants are introduced to simple meditation practices that can help us become more present to our experience, manage thoughts, emotions and body sensations more effectively, and develop helpful responses to difficulties.
-The practices include sitting meditation, body scanning and gentle mindful movement, as well as some shorter exercises that invite mindfulness in daily life.
+The practices include sitting meditation, body scanning and gentle mindful movement / yoga, as well as some shorter exercises that invite mindfulness in daily life.
 There are also opportunities to share experiences of the practices, and some presentation and discussion of how mindfulness might be helpful in our lives.
 On a Mindfulness-Based Stress Reduction (MBSR) course, there is an initial 1.5 hour orientation session, followed by 8 weekly sessions lasting 2 hours each, and a one-day (6hrs) retreat towards the end of the course.
 You are also invited to practice at home each day during the course (approx 45 mins a day).
 Our one-day workshops offer an introduction to mindfulness and a chance to experience some of the practices taught on an MBSR course.

-Where does the course come from?
+Where does the approach come from?

 I am concerned that I may not be flexible enough for the 'movement' or 'sitting' practices.